 The J. Franklin Jameson Award awarded biennially for outstanding achievement in the editing of historical primary sources

-The Friedrich Katz Prize in Latin American and Caribbean history; to be awarded for the first time in 2014
+The Friedrich Katz Prize in Latin American and Caribbean history

 The Joan Kelly Memorial Prize for women’s history and/or feminist theory